-Ms. Perrin has spoken about crimes against the elderly and white collar crimes to several organizations, including the Florida State Guardianship Association, the elder law section of the Palm Beach County Bar Association, the South County Probate Section of the Palm Beach County Bar Association, the Palm Beach County Economic Crimes Forum, and Palm Beach Atlantic University.
+Ms. Lewis has spoken about crimes against the elderly and white collar crimes to several organizations, including the Florida State Guardianship Association, the elder law section of the Palm Beach County Bar Association, the South County Probate Section of the Palm Beach County Bar Association, the Palm Beach County Economic Crimes Forum, and Palm Beach Atlantic University.

-EDUCATIONHarriet L. Wilkes Honors College of Florida Atlantic University, magna cum laude, 2004 S., Liberal Arts & Sciences with a concentrate in Political Science Stetson University College of Law, cum laude, 2008 Honors Program Articles & Symposia Editor, Stetson Law Review Ruden McCloskey Distinguished Writing Award, Best Student Publication, 2008 The Florida Bar City, County, and Local Government Law Student Award PROFESSIONAL ASSOCIATIONS AND MEMBERSHIPS State Attorney’s Elder Abuse Task Force Palm Beach County Bar Association Florida Bar Association
+Harriet L. Wilkes Honors College of Florida Atlantic University, magna cum laude, 2004 S., Liberal Arts & Sciences with a concentrate in Political Science Stetson University College of Law, cum laude, 2008 Honors Program Articles & Symposia Editor, Stetson Law Review Ruden McCloskey Distinguished Writing Award, Best Student Publication, 2008 The Florida Bar City, County, and Local Government Law Student Award PROFESSIONAL ASSOCIATIONS AND MEMBERSHIPS State Attorneys Elder Abuse Task Force Palm Beach County Bar Association Florida Bar Association